-- Check with your supplier as they may accept returns or exchanges of unopened stock. - If you have excess stock when the ban starts, contact a local recycler to see if they can accept any of your items.
+- Check with your supplier as they may accept returns or exchanges of unopened stock. - If you have excess stock, contact a local recycler to see if they can accept any of your items.

 You cannot supply banned stock after 1 February 2023, even if you purchased it before this date.